w3c/wai-teach-advocate-overview/content/index.md

 : Helps you make presentations, talks, meetings, and training accessible to all of your potential audience, including people with disabilities and others.

 [[Curricula on Web Accessibility: A Framework to Build Your Own Courses]](/curricula/) : Provides curricula to help you create courses on web accessibility for different roles.
 It defines learning outcomes, and provides ideas to teach and assess knowledge.
-The curriculum "Introduction to Web Accessibility" is currently available.
-Additional curriculum will be available in 2020 and 2021.

 [[Developing Web Accessibility Presentations and Training]](/teach-advocate/accessibility-training/) : Provides materials for speakers, lecturers, educators and other presenters to help their participants understand more about web accessibility.
 The materials provide a range of information from introductory slides for those new to accessibility, to statistics and demos for experienced trainers.
 (Note: This content is mostly from 2013.
 The [Curricula](/curricula/) links to more recent resources.)